asingam2017/fa18-516-11/paper/paper.md

 support teams can access these logs and metrics to monitor, support and take necessary actions to keep systems up and running.

-## Conclusion
+## Usage

-Lots of Fortune 500 companies from all over the world - various industries and government organizations, rely on Cloud Foundry for all the benefts of fexible open source PaaS oferings.
-Cloud Foundry is seting the new standards for cloud computing with emphasis on scalability and industry best practices by promoting 12-factor application development.
+Quiet a few Fortune 500 companies and various industries and government organizations, rely on Cloud Foundry for all the benefts of fexible open source PaaS oferings.
+Cloud Foundry attempts to set new standards for cloud computing with emphasis on scalability and industry best practices by promoting 12-factor application development. :o: ref missing

+:o: refernces are missing to articles that say this, also there may be a reason that this could be outdated, how can we check?